AssetFetch/spec/spec.md

 ## 8.5.
 Downloading and storing files

 ### 8.5.1.
-Standard files (with `store.file` datablock)
+Storing all component files based on `store` datablock

-Inside this directory it SHOULD place every downloaded file in the directory as specified in the `local_file_path` field of the component's `store.file` datablock.
+Inside the implementation directory the client SHOULD place every downloaded file in the directory as specified in the `local_file_path` field of the component's `store` datablock.

 If an implementation assigns the same `local_file_path` to two different file components, then the client's behavior is undefined.
 Providers MUST avoid configurations that lead to this outcome.

 ### 8.5.2.
-Archive files (with `store.archive` datablock)
+Interacting with archives (components with `role.archive` datablock)

+Components may carry a `fetch.from_archive` datablock which indicates that they need to be extracted from an archive.
+In that case the client SHOULD extract the file from the referenced archive (based on the `component_sub_path` in the `fetch.from_archive` datablock) and store it as described in its `store` datablock (as described above).

-When working with archives, the behavior is dictated by the `extract_fully` field in the `store.archive` datablock.
+When working with archives, additional behavior is defined by the `extract_fully` field in the `role.archive` datablock.

 #### 8.5.2.1.
 Handling for `extract_fully=true`

-The client MUST unpack the full contents of the archive root into the implementation directory using the `local_directory_path` in the `store.archive` datablock as the sub-path.
+The client MUST unpack the full contents of the archive root into the implementation directory using the `local_directory_path` in the `role.archive` datablock as the sub-path.

 All files extracted by this which are not referenced explicitly by a component MUST be treated as passive files (see [2.7.1](#271-component-activeness)).